MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 <br>

-**Sample HTML output**
+**Sample HTML for displaying**

-Here is the rendered result above shown in a code block below, for clarity.
-The only change was wrapping, for readability.
+_Here is the rendered result above shown in a code block below, for clarity.
+The only change was wrapping, for readability._

 ```html